Rush2088/Python_Excel_handling/README.md

 Helper functions to effectively use openpyxl package:
 1. Read a range of cells and save in to an excel list.
 2. Export an pythob array to a row of an exsiting excel file
-3. Export an pythob array to a columns of an exsiting excel file
+3. Export an pythob array to a column of an exsiting excel file

 File decsription:
 cell_lib.py  : library file definetions